Effective potential of scalar Lee-Wick pseudo-electrodynamics

 where $\gamma=0.577$ is the Euler-Mascheroni constant.
 The first integral in (\ref{V1intD}) is finite when $D=3$ and imposes the condition $M_{\phi}>2\sqrt{\mu^2+3\lambda\,\phi_c^2}$ for a real effective potential.
 The last term in the second line of (\ref{V1result}) diverges at $\epsilon=0$, that must be removed by a renormalization scheme.

 {\it The renormalized effective potential} - The emergence of a divergent term in the effective potential at one loop approximation points to need renormalization of the model.
-Since it is known in QFT, the renormalization implies into redefinition of all the parameters of the model introducing the counter-terms that cancel the divergences.
-In the case of the effective potential, the renormalized expression is given by
+Thereby, it is necessary to redefine the parameters of the model associated with this divergence.
+In particular, in the case of the effective potential, we introduce a counter-term that is quadratic in $\phi_c^2$, where the renormalized effective potential is given by

-in which the $A$-constant sets the counter-term, and now are considered all the physical parameters of the model.
+in which the $A$-constant sets the counter-term, and now we have the finite effective potential of the model.
 The counter-term is determined by the renormalization condition

 where $\Lambda$ is the same arbitrary energy scale used to make $g$-coupling dimensionless.
 Using (\ref{condd2V}) in (\ref{Veffrenor}), we obtain

 The renormalized effective potential (in the limit $\epsilon \rightarrow 0$) is given by